rygramer/Salesforce-Apex-SDK-for-the-USPS-Address-API/README.md

 ![Screenshot of the USPS Address API Demo App](images/Validate_Address_LWC_Example.png "USPS Address API Demo App")

+*This screenshot is from the USPS Address API Demo App that is located at `unpackaged/config/demo-app`.
+The demo app is not included in the Unlocked Package.*

 ## Getting Started

 To work on this project in a scratch org: